 - ascribing success to factors beyond their control, such as luck

-In childhood, learned helplessness often presents at school.
-If a child studies hard in order to do well in their schoolwork, but ultimately does poorly, they may feel helpless and hopeless.
+In childhood, learned helplessness often presents itself at school.
+If a child studies hard in order to do well in their schoolwork but ultimately do poorly, they may feel helpless and hopeless.

 Children may avoid learned helplessness by building resilience.
 Among the many factors that can contribute to resilience are a positive attachment to caregivers, humor, and independence.